 What is it?

-The St Ralph Sherwin MAT Catering Dynamic Purchasing System (DPS) has been developed by schools for schools and is free to use and easy to access.
+The Education Buying Group PSBO Dynamic Purchasing System (DPS) for Catering has been developed by schools for schools and is free to use and easy to access.

 This DPS provides you with access to the market for educational establishments via an easy, supported Further Competition process and is fully compliant with Public Contract Regulations 2015, removing the need for you to carry out a full tender process.

 National and local suppliers are available with the DPS, which is split into 12 geographical lots.
 There are multiple suppliers on each of the lots, providing excellent competition.
 New suppliers can apply to be added at any time.